dougeby/IntuneDocs/InTuneDocs/DeployUse/wi-fi-connections-in-microsoft-intune.md

     You can only create and deploy a custom Windows Wi-Fi import policy.
 Recommended settings are not available.

-    For more information about how to create and deploy policies, see the [Use policies to manage computers and mobile devices with Microsoft Intune](use-policies-to-manage-computers-and-mobile-devices-with-microsoft-intune.md) topic.

 3. Specify the following general values for the Windows Wi-Fi Import Policy: